aussiDavid/reiformslive-ruby/README.md

 # Reisa::Wrapper

-A ruby wrapper for the REIFormslive developers API
+A ruby wrapper for the REIFormslive developers API.

+See REIFormslive [developers documetaion](http://developer.reiformslive.com.au/docs/index.html) for full details on the API.

 ## Installation